How to block a sound on TikTok

-(Pocket-lint) - One of TikTok's greatest strengths is the way in which audio clips can go viral, spinning off into an ocean of memes, references and call-backs.
+One of TikTok's greatest strengths is the way in which audio clips can go viral, spinning off into an ocean of memes, references and call-backs.

 However, these trends can get stale pretty quickly, and if you're over it, or never enjoyed it to begin with, it can really suck the joy out of your TikTok scrolling.